-Tillman’s long relationship with Hamilton’s Vice President of Football Operations and Head Coach, Kent Austin, began during those Senior Bowl years when he invited the Ole Miss quarterback to participate in the 1986 game.
+Tillman’s long relationship with Kent Austin, current consultant with the Tiger-Cats who brought Tillman to Hamilton, began during those Senior Bowl years when he invited the Ole Miss quarterback to participate in the 1986 game.
 Eight years later, as GM and starting quarterback, they won a Grey Cup Championship together with the BC Lions.
 Austin’s first assistant coaching position was in Ottawa in 2003 under the veteran GM, and Tillman extended Austin’s first head coaching opportunity with the Saskatchewan Roughriders in 2007, where they won another Grey Cup championship.

 Like Austin, Tillman is an Ole Miss graduate, and he and his wife Francine have two children, Alexandra and Jackson.